-On 7 July 2024, Secretary of State for Defence John Healey visited Odessa and pledged to enhance the United Kingdom's military support for Ukraine.
-50 Following meetings with Ukrainian President Volodymyr Zelenskyy and Ukrainian Defence Minister Rustem Umerov, he announced a new aid package, including artillery, a quarter of a million ammunition rounds, and nearly 100 precision Brimstone missiles.
+On 7 July 2024, Secretary of State for Defence John Healey visited Odessa and pledged to enhance the United Kingdom's military support for Ukraine.56 Following meetings with Ukrainian President Volodymyr Zelenskyy and Ukrainian Defence Minister Rustem Umerov, he announced a new aid package, including artillery, a quarter of a million ammunition rounds, and nearly 100 precision Brimstone missiles.
 Secretary Healey emphasized the UK's unwavering commitment to Ukraine, asserting that the government's resolve to support the Ukrainian people remains steadfast despite recent changes in leadership.

-On 10 July 2024, the North Atlantic Treaty Organization (NATO), including the United Kingdom published the Washington Summit Declaration.51 This included the establishment of the NATO Security Assistance and Training for Ukraine which is intended to coordinate the provision of military equipment and training for https://japan.kantei.go.jp/constitution_and_government_of_japan/constitution_e.html
+On 10 July 2024, the North Atlantic Treaty Organization (NATO), including the United Kingdom published the Washington Summit Declaration.57 This included the establishment of the NATO Security Assistance and Training for Ukraine which is intended to coordinate the provision of military equipment and training for Ukraine.
+Other actions include a Pledge of Long-Term Security Assistance for Ukraine, where NATO members allocate a minimum of EUR40 billion to provide military training, equipment, and assistance to Ukraine.